miboki/dlan-greenphy-sdk/README.md

 use.
 Another advantage: The dLAN® Green PHY module is particularly energy-saving and - compared to conventional HomePlug solutions - has reduced energy consumption.

+## QCA7000 Firmware
-## The module contains a QCA7000 greenPHY processor and a LPC1758 MCU.
+The module contains a QCA7000 greenPHY processor and a LPC1758 MCU.
 This project mainly covers the SDK for the MCU, while the latest drivers (version 1.2.4) for the greenPHY chip itself can be found here: https://github.com/devolo/dlan-greenphy-sdk/blob/master/QCA%20greenPHY%20Software%201_2_4%20Windows%20Linux.zip

 The following options are available within the QCA7000 devolo firmware package:
  *  iot-generic    IoT generic, optimized for performance: 50561 off (SLAC off)